1966 NBA expansion draft

 The Bulls selected eighteen unprotected players, two from each of the nine other NBA teams.
 On the first day of the draft, they selected players from the Eastern Division teams; on the second day, they picked from the Western Division teams.
 The Bulls' selections included former first overall pick Bob Boozer, three-time All-Star Johnny Kerr and one-time All-Star Len Chappell.
 Kerr retired from playing prior to the start of the season, and was later named the franchise's first head coach.
 Another expansion draft pick, Al Bianchi, also retired as a player and was later named the team's assistant coach.
-Dick Klein had been planning to hire Kerr and Bianchi as coaches before the draft even took place, but because they were still under playing contracts with other teams, Klein needed to draft them instead of hiring them outright.
+Dick Klein had been planning to hire Kerr and Bianchi as coaches before the draft even took place, but because they were still underplaying contracts with other teams, Klein needed to draft them instead of hiring them outright.
 Ten players from the expansion draft joined the Bulls for their inaugural season, but only six played more than one season for the team.
 Guy Rodgers—whom the Bulls acquired in exchange for Jim King and Jeff Mullins—and Jerry Sloan were named to the 1967 All-Star Game, becoming the franchise's first All-Stars.

 Sloan played ten seasons with the Bulls and became the Bulls' franchise leader in games played when he retired in 1976, a record which has since been broken by Michael Jordan and Scottie Pippen.
 He then coached the Bulls from 1979 to 1982, and in 1988, embarked upon a coaching career with the Utah Jazz that lasted 23 years.
 Sloan has since been inducted into the Naismith Memorial Basketball Hall of Fame as a coach, as has fellow draftee John Thompson.
 The latter never worked for the Bulls in any capacity, but found success as a coach at Georgetown University.